brophdawg11/remix-validity-state/README.md

 # Remix Validity State

-`remix-validity-state` is a small [React](https://reactjs.org/) form validation library that aims to embrace HTML input validation and play nicely with [Remix](https://remix.run) primitives.
+`remix-validity-state` is a small [React](https://reactjs.org/) form validation library that aims to embrace HTML input validation and play nicely with [Remix](https://remix.run) and [React Router](https://reactrouter.com/en/main) primitives (specifically submitting forms to `action` handlers).
+However, it's worth noting that this library doesn't use anything specific from Remix or React Router and could be leveraged in any React application.

 > **Warning**
 >
-> This library is in very much in an alpha stage.
-Feedback is welcome, however production usage is strongly discouraged.
+> This library is still in a beta stage.
+It's feeling more stable these days but I can't guarantee there won't be breaking changes ahead 😀.

 - [Remix Validity State](#remix-validity-state)
   - [Design Goals](#design-goals)